bhatti/api-mock-service/README.md

 In above example, variables `var1` and `var2` will be added to all scenarios belonging to `group-name`.
 In addition, it will enable chaos testing for the group so that 30% of tests will fail with errors (HTTP 400 or 401) and 40% requests will add latency delays.

+*Note*: You can use `global` group to share variables for all scenarios but chaos settings are not shared across groups.

 ## Chaining Scenarios for Group Contract Testing
 An API scenario can be defined with a group, an order and a pipeline for passing response from one scenario to another.
 You can capture or define multiple scenarios for a group and then execute them in a specific order and then pass certain properties